passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 graph -> generate representation

+### Wed 15th Feb 2023

+We discovered a problem with pointers pointing to data structures, since they do not really points to the data structure malloc header (DataStructureNode), but instead, to the first block after it.
+This means our current representation is wrong and do not make possible to really understand links between data structures.

+* [ ] Correct graph representation

 ### Tue 14th Feb 2023

 We started to try to visualize our first results concerning the data structure generation.
 To do so, we tried different softwares (see potential DOT visualizers [here](https://stackoverflow.com/questions/3433655/free-visual-editor-for-graph-dot-files) and [here](https://linuxhint.com/kgrapheditor-linux/)), but most of them are broken.
 We then generated directly a visualization using the following command line: